-For companies with share capital subject to unlimited tax liability, there is a minimum tax level of five per cent of one quarter of the statutory minimum level of the nominal or share capital for each full calendar quarter, with newly founded limited liability companies being charged a reduced minimum tax in the first ten years from their incorporation (see chapter 'Minimum corporate income tax').
+For companies with share capital subject to unlimited tax liability, there is a minimum tax level of five per cent of one quarter of the statutory minimum level of the nominal or share capital for each full calendar quarter (see chapter 'Minimum corporate income tax').

 If the net profit is distributed to the shareholders (natural persons) of the capital company, this is subject to capital yield tax (of 27.5 per cent).
 The shareholders pay income tax in this way, provided that the recipients of the distribution do not make use of the standard tax option (in this case the distribution is taxed on a progressive scale as part of the tax assessment).

 Responsible for the content: Federal Ministry of Finance